Updated on April 28th, 2025

 By getting involved on campus, you are creating opportunities to become more familiar with your environment and make new friends.
 Since knowing your local area can make you more comfortable, fully exploring your college campus is wise.
 Plus, by joining in on activities, you can familiarize yourself with the culture, and that makes a difference, too.

 Getting to know other students is also essential.
 By cultivating a social circle, you are forging a local support system.
 If you look for clubs, study groups, or other gatherings that focus on your areas of interest, you can find like-minded individuals who enjoy what you do.
-With a bit of time, you can build connections that can turn into friendships, making college life on your campus feel more like home.
+By joining clubs, you can build connections that can turn into friendships, making college life on your campus feel more like home.

 Keep in Touch with Loved Ones